schweissm/dwh-doc-helper/readme.md

 - model_schema.txt - Schema of the result table
 - model_path.txt - Full path of the model inside the dwh-repository

-After providing all the context run this command `py main.py get_model_spec 'dwh-model-name'` to generate a YAML-file.
+After providing all the context run `py main.py get_model_spec 'dwh-model-name'` to generate a YAML-file.

 **Important note!** <br>
 The generated specifications are meant as a basis for further refinment.
-Always double-check wheter the output of dwh-doc-helper is correct, because an incorrect documentation is more detrimental than having no documentation at all.
+Always double-check wheter the output of the dwh-doc-helper tool is correct, because an incorrect documentation is more detrimental than having no documentation at all.
 The same is true for the tests.